LounesMD/My_Reading_List/WebPages/Aurora.md

 3. **Memory-efficient fine-tuning**
 Combines LoRA and the *push-forward trick* so multi-step roll-outs fit on a single A100 GPU.
 4. **Orders-of-magnitude speed-up**
-10-day global 0.1° forecast runs in ≈ 60 s on 1 × A100 versus ≈ 65 min on > 300 CPU nodes for ECMWF-IFS.
-One data point is about 2GB.
+5-day global 0.4° forecast runs in ≈ 0.6 s lead time on a single A100 GPU, ×100_000 speed-up over CAMS for air quality forecasting.

 ## Architecture: